 13. The 14th

-If it wasn’t for the catacombs, one of the top tourist destinations in the whole world, this arrondissement would have ranked number 20 on this list.
+If it wasn’t for the catacombs, one of the top tourist destinations in the whole world, this arrondissement would have ranked in last place on this list.
 There’s nothing amazing out there, not compared to the rest of the things on this list.
 But you’ve gotta see those catacombs, pictured below.

 12. The 12th.